sfepy/sfepy/doc/users_guide.rst

 * This is a "new" supported method.
 Any *SfePy* script can be still run as stand-alone (as mentioned above).
-* Both "--inplace" and "system-wide" installations are supported.
+* Both "inplace" and "system-wide" installations are supported.

 Stand-Alone Examples
 ^^^^^^^^^^^^^^^^^^^^